scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ### Prerequisites

-Install the following tools on your host machine:
+Install the helm tool on machine to deploy helm-charts:

 * [helm](https://helm.sh/docs/intro/install/): helm command-line tool to manage releases in the EKS cluster.
 In this tutorial, it is used to deploy Scalar DL and Schema loading helm charts to the EKS cluster.
 Helm version 3.5 or latest is required.